Obubra

 Obubra is a Local Government Area (LGA) of Cross River State, Nigeria.
 Its headquarters are in the town of Obubra, which is home to the Ibrahim Babangida College of Agriculture.

 The National Youth Service Corps, Cross River State Orientation Camp is situated in Obubra town.

-The word Obubra is derived from 'Ubibira, Ubira or Obira', the name of Obubra main village at the bank of the Cross river.
+The word Obubra is derived from 'Ubibira or Ubira', the name of Obubra main village at the bank of the Cross river.
 Obubra however, was used to represent an administrative unit under the British colonial empire in the late 19th century.
 The exact history of the signed treaties of Community heads and the representatives of the British empire are in antiquity.